Fall Garden Chores, Part 2

 Please also visit part 1, Fall Garden Chores

-Here in the north it's time to start planning fall garden activities - for those of you in warmer climates, the following suggestions can wait for a month or so.
-Many of the fall chores do not yield immediate, obvious results, but are very important for our gardens' winter hardiness and long term health.
+Here in the north, it's time to start planning fall garden activities - for those of you in warmer climates, the following suggestions can wait for a month or so.
+Many of the fall chores do not yield immediate, obvious results, but are very important for our gardens' winter hardiness and long-term health.

 One of the most neglected fall chores is watering...once the weather cools, we often forget that our plants still need water.
-In areas that freeze hard in the winter, late season watering is especially critical because roots will be unable to take in moisture when the soil is frozen.
-Be sure your gardens are well irrigated shortly before freeze up, whether by deep, soaking rains or by your irrigation system.
+In areas that freeze hard in the winter, late-season watering is especially critical because roots will be unable to take in moisture when the soil is frozen.
+Be sure your gardens are well irrigated shortly before freeze-up, whether by deep, soaking rains or by your irrigation system.

-Both natural and high maintenance lawns can benefit from fall aeration.
+Both natural and high-maintenance lawns can benefit from fall aeration.
 When soil is moist but not saturated, aerate with a hollow tine coring machine, leaving the cores laying on the surface (subsequent rains/irrigation will "dissolve" them).
-Fall timing for this operation is ideal, since aesthetics are not as important now as in the spring.
+Fall timing for this operation is ideal since aesthetics are not as important now as in the spring.
 Fall and winter moisture will soak deep in the aeration holes, encouraging deep roots.

 In my opinion, the most beneficial lawn fertilization is applied in the fall.
 When the mean temperature is 50 degrees - i.e. daytime high = 60, nighttime low = 40 - leaf blades stop growing, but roots are still active.
-Fertilizer applied during this average temperature range will feed the roots only and insure hardiness over winter with plenty of reserve for spring.
+Fertilizer applied during this average temperature range will feed the roots only and ensure hardiness over winter with plenty of reserves for spring.
 Fall fertilization of turf often eliminates the need for spring fertilizer and resulting surge growth.
 (Turf grows fast enough in the spring without additional food!)

-In the perennial bed, cut back plants to a one inch stub after a hard freeze.
+In the perennial bed, cut back plants to a one-inch stub after a hard freeze.
 This will eliminate many insect and disease habitats while still marking the plant location for your spring work.
 Remove all weeds before seeds mature.
 If frost heaving is a problem in your yard, mulch perennials with 4-6 inches of coarse organic material - wait until just after a hard freeze to mulch.
 It's not the cold that causes the problem, it's the alternate freeze and thaw that pushes the roots out of the soil.